Updated: 7 days ago

 “Happiness is there when perceptions and expectations are in joyful harmony” (Debasish Mridha).

 We often forget that we have the possibility to choose which state of mind to adopt, without allowing external factors (environments and/or people) to condition us any more than we want.
 In other words: the decision to passively accept events or exercise control over them is predominantly down to us!
 In a professional setting, this emotional accountability is particularly visible, when we take on a proactive role in critical moments, when we focus on solutions rather than problems, and when we resist the temptation to “point the finger” at the scapegoat of the moment.

 “A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”
 (Sir Winston Churchill).

 Once we have taken ownership of our emotions, the next step is to express them coherently and consciously.
 How?
 By taking responsibility for our actions.
 By acknowledging the results obtained.
 By embracing the “the good,” “the bad,” and “the ugly”.
 And, last but not least, by understanding that our decisions, as well as being the key to our success, also offer us the possibility to inspire others.

 “You may not be responsible for the situation in which you find yourself, but you become responsible if you do nothing to change it” (Martin Luther King).

 A sense of accountability is built thanks to the contribution of each and every one of us!

-We are currently involved in a project to guide companies to move in this direction, inspiring them to become masters of their own actions.
+Check 'The A-Coach', our project to guide companies and their employees to move in this direction, inspiring them to become masters of their own actions.